oneapi-src/oneDNN/source/ops/arithmetic/BiasAddBackprop_1.rst

 **Category**: Arithmetic

-**Short description**: Computes the gradients on the "bias" tensor for add bias operatior.
+**Short description**: Computes the gradients on the "bias" tensor for add bias operator.

 **Detailed description**: